jutkko/mindown/README.md

 ## What is it?
 mindown is the tool that maps what is in your mind to files!
 It is simple to use and easy to extend for your needs!
+OK, what it really does is converting mindmaps to files and files to mindmaps.
+In a pretty extensible fashion.

 ## How to use it?
 It is both an app and a library.
 Follow the instructions below to get your